hashicorp/terraform-provider-mysql/website/docs/r/user.html.markdown

 * `password` - The password of the user.
 * `id` - The id of the user created, composed as "username@host".
 * `host` - The host where the user was created.

+## Attributes Reference

+No further attributes are exported.